By Trae Jacobs,

 If a remote is not available, press the Home button on the TV’s jog controller.
 If the smart TV has Bluetooth capability and a wireless keyboard is available, the user can use the keyboard in place of a remote.

 For an older TV without a remote, locate its Volume and Home buttons, which are usually on the bottom left of the TV.
-If you would like to learn more about Samsung TVs, check out this article.

 Navigate to General Settings